JORDAN RIVER BREWING CO.

 What will it look like?

-Our design will take cues from Westcoast themes and local resources.
-The building and landscaping will require a Development Permit from the CRD for form and character as well as a building permit.
-The design will seek to be complementary to and respectful of the natural setting and rural character of the area.
+Our design takes cues from Westcoast themes and local resources.
+The building and landscaping have a Development Permit from the CRD and we are in the process of securing a building permit.
+The design is complementary to and respectful of the natural setting and rural character of the area.
 Guidelines for site design, building design, lighting, parking, screening, and landscaping are outlined in the Development Permit bylaw.
+Please see the approved Development Permit Drawings below.

 Will you serve food?